Skip to main content

 These drugs are now also used in some people whose prostate cancer still responds to standard hormone therapies but has spread elsewhere in the body (metastasized).

-Scientists are continuing to study novel treatments and drugs, along with new combinations of existing treatments, in men with metastatic and castration-resistant prostate cancer.
+Scientists are continuing to study novel treatments and drugs, along with new combinations of existing treatments, in men with metastatic and castrate-resistant prostate cancer.

 PARP inhibitors for prostate cancer

 A PARP inhibitor is a substance that blocks an enzyme in cells called PARP.
 PARP helps repair DNA when it becomes damaged.
-Some prostate tumors have genetic defects that limit their ability to repair DNA damage.
-Such tumors may be sensitive to PARP inhibitors.
+Some prostate tumors have genetic changes that limit their ability to repair DNA damage.
+These tumors may be sensitive to treatment with PARP inhibitors.
+Some people also inherit genetic factors that limit their body’s ability to repair DNA damage.
+Prostate tumors in such people can also be treated with PARP inhibitors.

 Immunotherapy: vaccines for prostate cancer